dyninst/dyninst/docs/advanced/optimizations.rst

-instrumentation into one function, they can batch the instrumentation into one bundle, so that the function will only be re-written once, using the BPatch_process::beginInsertionSet and BPatch_­process::end­Inser­tion­Set functions (see section 4.4).
+instrumentation into one function, they can batch the instrumentation into one bundle, so that the function will only be re-written once, using the BPatch_process::beginInsertionSet and BPatch_­process::end ­Inser­tionSet functions (see section 4.4).
 Using these functions can result in a significant performance win when inserting instrumentation in many locations.